 What should we wear?

 We will ask you to bring a bathing suit and a towel.
+Please come with your swimsuit on underneath your clothes so you have the option to get into your wetsuit beside your vehicle.
 There will also be a reminder of this in your confirmation document.

 Do you have any other options for families besides this trip?

 How long is your gentle family rafting trip?